Namuro/l2-cv-bot/README.md

 1. Run Lineage II client, select character and teleport to any exp/farm location
 2. Run `run.bat "<title of the Lineage II client window>"`
-3. Character's HP/CP/MP bars must be 100% at the moment of the bot start, but if not, you should wait when they will be 100% and then press Space to reset bars positions
+3. Character's HP/CP/MP bars must be 100% at the moment of bot start, but if not, you should wait until they will be 100% and then press Space to reset bars position
-4. To stop press ESC or just move mouse (if not running in debug mode)
+4. To stop press ESC or just move mouse (if not running in debug mode)*

-*Note that ESC and Space key bindings may not work in Lineage II window, so just select any other window/desktop and then press key.*
+**Note that ESC and Space key bindings may not work in Lineage II window, so just select any other window/desktop and then press key.*

 ## Command line options